amirmoutem/Atlas-Knowledge/README.md

 ## Curriculum Grounding

 AtlasKnowledge is curriculum grounded by the master prompts.
-We explicitly tell the engine to primarily bring its info from well known Moroccan educational websites like Alloschool, Dyrassa and Moutamadris.
+We explicitly tell the engine in the system prompt to primarily bring its info from well known Moroccan educational websites like Alloschool, Dyrassa and Moutamadris.
 We have implemented this to make AtlasKnowledges response more familiar to the student.
 Since if you ask a standard LLM i.e "Explain Vectors" it may add complex concepts not taught in 2AC or 3AC, while our engine outputs (depending on the grade) the exact concepts taught in that level.

 ## API Architecture

-AtlasKnowledge API rotation technology to ensure stability of the engine.
+AtlasKnowledge API key management technology to ensure stability of the engine.
 We will be using a diagram to detail the architecture of the system:

 Diagram: API rotation Architecture: